smcclab/smc-course/_workshops/06-network-music.md

-- what does networked music even mean? did it exist before computers? when looking for famous examples, how far back can you go? if you find anything cool, drop a link in the #lensresources channel on Teams
+- what does networked music even mean? did it exist before computers? when looking for famous examples, how far back can you go? if you find anything cool, drop a link in the #inspo channel on Teams